RichardR963/Comp3608Project/README.md

 1. Click on the "Code" button and select "Create codespace on main".
 2. GitHub will create a new Codespace for you and launch it in your browser.
 3. Once the Codespace is ready, it will install the necessary extensions and requirements automatically.
+   - it will take a few moments for the requirements to be installed.
-5. Go to either `Test1.ipynb`, `Test2.ipynb` or `Test3.ipynb` and click 'Run all' to run the desired Jupyter notebook.
+4. Go to either `Test1.ipynb`, `Test2.ipynb` or `Test3.ipynb` and click 'Run all' to run the desired Jupyter notebook.
-   - it will ask you to choose your kernel, so, select python environments and choose your python version (probably go with recommended).
+   - it will ask you to choose your kernel (if this is the first time the notebook is ran), so, select "python environments" and choose your python version (probably go with recommended).

-6. See produced results and diagrams.
+5. See produced results and diagrams.
 Thank you for viewing my project repo!

 # Contents
 - `data/`: Contains the dataset files.